Materials graph tutorial – Lens Studio

-It will be slightly more complex, so you’ll need to understand this section first before diving into that one.
+It will be slightly more technical, so you’ll need to understand this section first before diving into that.

-This new Triplanar Voronoi subgraph will also be included as a material in the download for this wobbly sphere!
+This new Triplanar Voronoi subgraph is included as a material in the download for this wobbly sphere!

 This is what the seamless, more organic Triplanar Voronoi noise looks like: